learn-co-curriculum/dsc-ensemble-methods-section-intro/README.md

 ### XGBoost

-We then round out the section by introducing XGBoost (eXtreme Gradient Boosting) - the top gradient boosting algorithm currently in use.
+Finally, we end this section by introducing XGBoost (eXtreme Gradient Boosting) - the top gradient boosting algorithm currently in use.

 ## Summary

-You will often find yourself using a range of ensemble techniques to improve the performance of your models, so this section will provide you with experience with techniques that will help you to improve the quality of your modeling.
+You will often find yourself using a range of ensemble techniques to improve the performance of your models, so this section will introduce you to the techniques that will help you to improve the quality of your models.